-However neither an employee, nor an employer, has the right to record a meeting – unless both parties agree to the recording.
-It is unlikely that many employers would agree to this (as it is unlikely that most Employers disciplinary procedures or grievance procedures would expressly allow this).
+However, neither an employee, nor an employer, has the right to record a meeting – unless both parties agree to the recording.
+It’s unlikely that many employers would agree to this (as it’s unlikely that most Employers disciplinary procedures or grievance procedures would expressly allow this).

 Recording meetings can make all of those taking part feel uncomfortable, and may affect the way the meeting runs – it is much more preferable to have a neutral person present to take notes, which are shared with all participants afterwards.

-The note-takers are important in case the technology to audio-record the meeting fails and there is then no documentation to prove what or what was not said.
+The note-takers are important in case the technology to audio-record the meeting fails, leaving no documentation to prove what was or wasn’t said.

-What happens if an employee and employer do not agree the written minutes/notes of a disciplinary or grievance hearing?
+What happens if an employee and employer don’t agree with the written minutes/notes of a disciplinary or grievance hearing?
 An employer should provide a copy of the minutes/notes taken at the meeting to the employee.
-If the employee does not agree that the notes are accurate, the employer should ask him/her to give a corrected version.
+If the employee doesn’t agree that the notes are accurate, the employer should ask him/her to give a corrected version.
 If the employer agrees that the employee’s version is accurate, the amendments can be agreed as the record.
-If the employer does not agree that the employee’s version is accurate, it should keep both versions on record.
-(Then both versions of the notes can be referred to at any later date, including at tribunal).
+If the employer doesn’t agree that the employee’s version is accurate, it should keep both versions on record.
+Both versions of the notes can be referred to at any later date, including at tribunal.